implico/email-framework/README.md

 ```
 Open the script HTML file located in your project `outputs` directory.
 Refresh on every compilation to see the changes.

+Alternatively, use the more convenient [gulp integration guide](#gulp-integration) to watch for changes.

 ### Plain
 This is a plain, bootstrap project.
 Includes only a layout with the main table defined.